tidb-incubator/tide/README.md

   - [ ] Manager vagrant virtual machines
   - [ ] Start virtual machines, ready for deploy a cluster

-- Scaffold for adding new feature

-  - [x] Scaffold for tidb-dashboard repo (add a new app in 10 seconds)
-  - [ ] Scaffold for coprocess

 - TiUP Manager
   - [ ] Install TiUP